-After reading so much conflicting information about whether or not Takis are vegan, we decided to reach out to the company directly for an answer.
+After reading so much conflicting information about whether or not Takis are vegan or even vegetarian for that matter, we decided to reach out to the company directly for an answer.

 We personally called Barcel - the company that produces Takis - to ask if these tortilla snacks are actually vegan.